Find Your Perfect Business Degree

 5. Reliance on a single customer

-Practically all businesses start small.
-And when you’ve hit the right buttons and your business made it, don’t lose track of what put you in that position.
-At the same time, don’t be fooled into thinking your product, service, or strategy will always work for that one happy customer.
 What you want is to never become overly dependent on one or two business favorites.
 Don’t rest on your laurels, either.
-Instead constantly look for new ways to expand and gain trust from other clients.
+Instead, constantly look for new ways to expand and gain the trust of other clients.
 Customer strategy is essential to luring in the fat fish; you would want them over the ones swimming in the shallows.

-Diversity is key, and that’s very true for internationally-acclaimed businesses today.
+Diversity is key, and that’s very true for internationally acclaimed businesses today.
 Always map out your customer network and never rely on “just the first few” top clients.
 Be an influencer, not a dependent.
-And if you’re a startup, be in-the-know of helpful tips.
+And if you’re a startup, be in the know of helpful tips.

-7. Zero cost control and accountability
+6. Zero cost control and accountability

 A well-functioning business is one that always keeps track of where the money goes.
-Investing on a new project or professional venture is a bold step.
+Investing in a new project or professional venture is a bold step.
 You must always be accountable for every financial decision you make in pursuit of these promising businesses.
-However, many business owners that do not keep a record of their sales on a daily basis.
-That’s a big misstep.
-Every business owner needs to plan and manage every project and never compromise the monitoring of expenditures.

 Others also reward themselves by spending big.
 Avoid these mistakes by sticking to proper budget planning and resisting the urge to spend.
 Chances are, it’s too soon for you to be forming frivolous spending habits.